Blaizzy/mlx-embeddings/docs/Manpage.md

 * `--autosquash`:
   Automatically reformat and reword commits in the pull request to our preferred format.
 * `--branch-okay`:
-  Do not warn if pulling to a branch besides master (useful for testing).
+  Do not warn if pulling to a branch besides the repository default (useful for testing).
 * `--resolve`:
   When a patch fails to apply, leave in progress and allow user to resolve, instead of aborting.
 * `--warn-on-upload-failure`: